Send Money To Nepal. Cheap And Fast Ways To Transfer Money Abroad.

 When you're sending money internationally, don't forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 The length of time it takes to transfer money to Nepal depends on a variety of factors including the provider you use, how you're paying, and how you want your recipient to get the money in the end.
 From the providers that we display, the fastest international money transfer provider to Nepal is Wise, which can deliver the money to your recipient in NPR in Instant-2 Days.
-The slowest provider to send Pound Sterling to Nepal is Remitly, which takes 0-2 Days to send money to Nepal.
+The slowest provider to send Pound Sterling to Nepal is WorldRemit, which takes 1-2 Days to send money to Nepal.

 When it comes to choosing the best provider for sending money to Nepal from the UK, it really depends on what your needs are.